Sponsored By: Catch of the Day

 LONGEST SALTWATER DIVE - 82,5 hrs

-'Salt Water' SCUBA Endurance Record 82,5h uShaka Marine World Durban South Africa -
+'Salt Water' Endurance Record 82,5h uShaka Marine World Durban South Africa -

 Johan Beukes has just completed 82,5 Hours underwater in the uShaka Marine World Aquarium

 Johan joined the Special Forces in 1982 and started scuba diving in 1984 with them.

 In 1988 Johan became a PADI scuba diver in Los Angeles, California.
 During this time he owned and managed a scuba dive and salvage operation called Warlock Divers in San Pedro, California.